jcaleb4/vending-machine/README.md

 1- I know there may be some bugs (or many) but I actually could only work on this for a very short amount of time

+2- I didn't had time enough to add appropiate documentation I appology for that

-2- There where no instructions at all... for real... not even one... so this could be very different of what you expected :)
+3- There where no instructions at all... for real... not even one... so this could be very different of what you expected :)